DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/week-view.md

 ### WeekView.RowProps

-Describes properties passed to a component that renders a week view's row.
+Describes properties passed to a component that renders a week view row.

 Field | Type | Description
 ------|------|------------